 Every effort has been made to ensure the information contained in this site is accurate.
 However, the publishers can accept no responsibility for any errors or omissions.
 This site contains a number of external links the inclusion of which does not signify any endorsement.
-The Kent Downs Area of Natural Beauty (AONB) Unit is not responsible for the contents of such sites, or any links contained within them.
+The Kent Downs National Landscape Unit is not responsible for the contents of such sites, or any links contained within them.

 Your personal information may be shared with internal departments or with external partners and agencies involved in delivering services on our behalf.
 However, we will only share information with organisations who also comply with appropriate data protection laws.

 The Kent Downs AONB unit is hosted by Kent County Council (KCC), you can read their Privacy Notice here

 Some third party services we include in our website to improve your experience set their own third party cookies when you visit a page.
 These cookies are specific to the third party’s domain, therefore the data held in them can be seen and managed by the third party and not by us.
 We control if and how we use the third party service on our website, and how it is presented.
 We do not have control over the cookies themselves.